JvanZyl1/VehicleRoutingProblem/Paper_and_Notes/Ugo_Notes.md

 * Constraint 16: Ensures that if drone is launched at node i and retrieved at node k, the truck must also pass through both nodes to launch/retrieve the drone.

-* Constraint 17: Ensures delivery sequence of trucks is consistent with that of the drones (GPT: "This constraint ensures that if a drone is deployed for a mission from node i to j and retrieved at node k, the truck must visit node i before node k.
-Essentially, it ties the truck's routing to the drone's operations, ensuring that the sequence of visits is logically consistent with the drone's deployment and retrieval.").
+* Constraint 17: Ensures delivery sequence of trucks is consistent with that of the drones.

 **Contraint 18 and 19 are to do with launch times of drones**